yopdog/test22/Liberland-constitution.md

 All Persons shall have the right to live and exist peacefully; be secure from bodily harm, violent aggression, murder, danger and threats to one's life and well being.

 #### §I.2.
 Right to Liberty
-All Individuals shall have the right to exercise full control over their life; make one’s own decisions; take risks; enter into any contract one chooses; form voluntary relations and cooperative ventures of any kind; control one's body; consume any substance; express one's views and beliefs; share information with others; trade one's labor; freely move from place to place; choose where to work and live.
+All Individuals shall have the right to exercise full control over their life; make one’s own decisions; take risks; choose whom to associate and contract with; enter into any contract one chooses; form voluntary relations and cooperative ventures of any kind; control one's body; consume any substance; express one's views and beliefs; share information with others; trade one's labor; freely move from place to place; choose where to work and live.

 #### §I.3.
 Right to Property
 All Individuals shall have the right to own and homestead property; exercise full control over their property and do with it as they see fit; freely trade with others; set up a business and exercise full control over it; produce and sell new products; own land and regulate all conduct on it.

 #### §I.4.
 Right to Justice
-All Persons shall have the right to justice; to be fully compensated for any loss or damage to one's life, liberty or property which another person has caused; to a fair and public trial based on evidence and with due process before sanctions are applied on one’s rights and freedoms; to proportional punishment for one's crimes; to be assumed innocent until proven guilty; to be arrested only on probable cause; to be informed of criminal charges and one's rights when in jeopardy; to remain silent; to defend oneself legally before, during and after a trial.
+All Persons shall have the right to justice; to be fully compensated for any loss or damage to one's life, liberty or property which another person has caused; to a fair and public trial based on evidence and with due process before sanctions are applied on one’s rights and freedoms; to proportional punishment for one's crimes; to be assumed innocent until proven guilty; to be arrested only on probable cause; to be informed of criminal charges and one's rights when in jeopardy; to free comunication when in jeopardy; to remain silent; to defend oneself legally before, during and after a trial.

 #### §I.5.
 Right to Self-Defence
 All Persons shall have the right to Self-Defence; to defend their life, liberty and property from any threat or aggression and assist others in defending themselves; to own, manufacture, sell, and transfer arms and ammunition; to build cooperative defense ventures.